-Discount Rate 7.25% Finance Cost Excluded from our Calculations
+Discount Rate 7% Finance Cost Excluded from our Calculations

 Finance Cost & Debt - If debt is unavailable, then both the liquidity and value of the property would be affected.

-Growth Rates - We have relied on the lease contract.
+Growth Rates - We have relied on the lease contract which appears generally in line with market conditions.